Rotore02/AFM_analysis/README.md

 ```
 xdg-open docs/API_documentation/index.html
 ```
-or, if you installed snap firefox following the instructions on point 4. in the [getting started](#getting-started) section, you can also execute
+or, if you installed snap firefox following the instructions on point 4. in the [Getting Started](#getting-started) section, you can also execute
 ```
 firefox docs/API_documentation/index.html
 ```